pittsburghmodular/NullVentana/README.md

 - **CROSSFADE** — mixes A and B. When Shape B has BACKGROUND OFF the slider becomes **OVERLAY**: A stays at full opacity and B is layered on top.
 - **AUTO ON/OFF** — sweeps the crossfade back and forth slowly by itself.

-Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, MEMORY, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, ODYSSEY, SUPERNOVA, BLACKHOLE, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, SNOW, RAIN, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SEQUENCER, SYNTH, WEB, GROVE, VAPORWAVE, ASTEROIDS, DANCER, CITY, JELLYFISH, OIL PAINT, PIXEL WORLD, NEON CITY, SCRATCH, SKYLINE, AMOEBAS, PLAYFIELD, SPRITES, MUNCH, PADDLES, QUILT.
+Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, MEMORY, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, ODYSSEY, SUPERNOVA, BLACKHOLE, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, SNOW, RAIN, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SYNTH, WEB, GROVE, VAPORWAVE, ASTEROIDS, CITY, PLANET, JELLYFISH, OIL PAINT, PIXEL WORLD, NEON CITY, SCRATCH, SKYLINE, AMOEBAS, PLAYFIELD, SPRITES, MUNCH, PADDLES, QUILT.

-Each shape reacts to the audio bands in its own way — SCOPE draws the raw waveform, DIAMONDS drives each ring from a different band, DANCER's crew bounces, steps and works its arms on bass/mids/highs, and so on.
+Each shape reacts to the audio bands in its own way — SCOPE draws the raw waveform, DIAMONDS drives each ring from a different band, PLANET flies faster and dips lower on the bass, and so on.
 Experiment.

 ### Newer shapes

+- **PLANET** — a low-orbit flyover of a procedurally generated planet, a different world for every seed.
+The surface is a wrapping height map built from fractal and ridged noise (how mountainous it is varies by seed) with a field of up to 300 craters stamped on top: bowls that flatten the ground beneath them, broken uneven rims, ejecta aprons on the fresher ones and central peaks in the largest.
+About half of the worlds have liquid pooling in the low ground, with soft shorelines and a sun glint.
+Every pixel casts a ray at the sphere from a camera pitched toward the curved horizon; the ground is lit by a seeded sun (crater bowls sit in their own shadow), leans with the view for a sense of depth, and hazes out toward the limb, where a glowing atmosphere rim wraps the planet.
+The sky holds a seeded nebula, a star field, the sun and sometimes a moon.
+The flyover drifts forward slowly, banking gently as the heading wanders; RATE OF CHANGE and PAUSE apply.
+Bass pushes the speed and dips the altitude, low-mids swell the atmosphere, high-mids exaggerate the relief, air brightens the stars, sun and nebula.
+DENSITY sets how many craters are stamped, how much fine surface grain there is and how many stars are out.
+Colours for the terrain, liquid, rim, sun and nebula come from the palette.
+With BACKGROUND OFF the sky drops out and only the planet and its glowing rim are drawn.
+A new seed takes a moment to build the surface and moving DENSITY restamps the craters, so expect a brief hitch on those.

 - **VAPORWAVE** (rewritten) — a neon spectrogram grid under a low-poly wireframe mountain range.
 The floor is a height field: frequency runs across the columns (mirrored about a calm centre lane) and time runs into the distance, so every sound appears as a ridge at your feet and travels toward the horizon (some seeds reverse the direction or put the bass at the edges).
 Grid segments carrying energy light up toward white or an accent colour and the cells beneath them glow as tiles.
 Bass pulses the line glow, horizon line, sun and scroll speed; low-mids stretch the mountains; highs pump their neon edges and the stars.
 The grid reads the analyser spectrum directly in 32 bands.
 DENSITY changes the whole picture: grid cell size, mountain mesh resolution and number of ranges (one to three), stars, light streaks, sun stripe count and scanline pitch.
 SEED picks one of three scenes — night wireframe, dusk with a silhouette range and striped sun, or daylight pastel — plus horizon height, camera height and colour roles from the palette.
 - **MEMORY** (replaces PLASMA) — a warped field of soft flowing stripes with a sheet of fine lines twisting through a pinch point, both bent by the same swirl so the lines ride the flow.
 Bass tightens the swirl, low-mids push the stripes along, highs sharpen the stripe edges, and each line carries its slice of the spectrum as a zigzag.
 DENSITY raises the stripe frequency and the number of lines.
 With BACKGROUND OFF only the bright stripes and the lines remain.